nightbot/docs/commands/commands.md

 > !commands add `!command_name` `command response`

 `!command_name` is the name of command you wish to use.
-Commands are usually prefixed with an exclamation mark.
+Commands are usually prefixed with an exclamation mark

-`command response` is the message you want Nightbot to reply with when the command is called.
+`command response` is the message you want Nightbot to reply with when the command is called

 ### Example